xbeat/Machine-Learning/README.md

 Game theory is a mathematical framework used to analyze strategic interactions between rational decision-makers.
 It helps understand the behavior of individuals or groups in situations where their actions affect one another.
 Python provides a powerful toolset for implementing game theory concepts and simulating various scenarios.

+## Vector Databases Powering AI and Machine Learning

+Introduction to Vector Databases

+Vector databases are specialized systems designed to store and efficiently query high-dimensional vector data.
+They are becoming increasingly important in the era of AI and machine learning, where complex data representations are common.

 ## XGBoost Regression with Python

 Introduction to XGBoost Regression

 XGBoost (Extreme Gradient Boosting) is a powerful machine learning algorithm for regression tasks.
 It's an optimized implementation of gradient boosting that offers high performance and accuracy.

+## The Counter class in Python

+Introduction to Counter

+The Counter class in Python's collections module is a powerful tool for counting occurrences of elements in an iterable.
+It provides a more efficient and readable alternative to traditional for loops when dealing with counting tasks.
+Counter is a subclass of dict, offering familiar dictionary methods along with additional functionality specific to counting.

 ## Stable Minima in Univariate ReLU Networks